eclipse-tractusx/sig-infra/README.md

 ### Generate static PlantUML files

+__Description__:

-__Description__:    This workflow generates static .svg files form .puml-files and push this to main branch __Workflow file__:  [.github/workflows/reusable-generate-puml-svg.yaml](.github/workflows/reusable-generate-puml-svg.yaml)
+This workflow generates static .svg files in your repository from .puml-files and push this to main branch to keep your static files updated when you created changes on your .puml files.

+__Workflow file__:  [.github/workflows/reusable-generate-puml-svg.yaml](.github/workflows/reusable-generate-puml-svg.yaml)

 __Usage__:
 ```yaml
 # Example .github/workflows/add-static-puml-files.yaml in your repo